 Systematic re-contact of relevant historic families is recommended where re-interpretation of a variant has resulted in stable re-classification across the actionability-threshold (ie re-classification scenarios NOT considered “potentially changeable”).

-National multidisciplinary review is recommended for down-classification of variants from P/LP across the actionability threshold.
-This will allow full oversight and aggregation of the national data before implementation of the down-classification.

 Where variant re-interpretation leads to re-classification of a variant across the actionability-threshold, this should be communicated between laboratories.
 Development of a national infrastructure for systematic notification is a key priority.

 A key future aim will be to evolve local/national laboratory infrastructure and automatized approaches to allow systematic proactive variant re-interpretation.